CONSTITUTION

 1. Society for Students with a Disability Rules of Order will apply to any meetings of the Society unless otherwise provided in these bylaws.

-1. An annual general meeting will be held by the Society each year in the month of February.
+1. An Annual General Meeting will be held by the Society each year latest in February.

 3. elections;

-4. presentation of reports by members of Council;
+4. presentation of reports by members of Council and employees;

 5. presentation of the annual financial report by the Treasurer;

-6. such other business as may be specified in an agenda for the meeting approved by Council or, subject to other requirements of these bylaws, added to the agenda by a majority vote of Members present at the meeting.
+6. such other business as may be specified in an agenda for the meeting approved by the Executive Council or, subject to other requirements of these bylaws, items may be added to the agenda by a majority vote of Members present at the meeting.

-7. Notice of the date, time and place of an annual general meeting and the business to be conducted will be given to Members at least 30 days in advance of the meeting by:
+7. Notice of the date, time and place of an Annual General Meeting and the business to be conducted will be given to Members at least thirty 30 days in advance of the meeting by:

 8. email where possible; and